University of Leeds

 - Software development, good practice, inclusivity and community in Victorian studies

-I am currently a postdoctoral research fellow at the University of Leeds on the Society of Authors, 1884-1914 project, funded by the Leverhulme Trust.
-I was previously a Research Associate on the COPIM (Community-Led Open Publication Infrastructures for Monographs) project, funded by Research England/the Arcadia Foundation.
+I am currently a Lecturer in Digital Humanities at the University of Leeds.
+I was previously a postdoctoral research fellow on the Society of Authors, 1884-1914 project, funded by the Leverhulme Trust, and a Research Associate on the COPIM (Community-Led Open Publication Infrastructures for Monographs) project, funded by Research England/the Arcadia Foundation.
 From 2018-2020, I was an RA in Digital Humanities on two projects which aimed to enable libraries to improve the choice and availability of historical newspapers, supporting a more informed technical and ethical use of collections by the public.
 'Oceanic Exchanges: Tracing Global Information Networks In Historical Newspaper Repositories, 1840-1914' also explored computational approaches to international news exchange in the nineteenth century, and was funded by an AHRC/ESRC Digging into Data grant.
 I am co-author of the Atlas of Digitised Newspapers & Metadata (2020), a key output from these projects.
 The Atlas (DOI:10.6084/m9.figshare.11560059) is an open access report which is the first of its kind, offering a guide to digitised newspaper collections through analysis of the metadata.

 I have training in Python, XML, digital preservation, linked data and the semantic web, text mining, social network analysis, and geographic information system mapping.
 As a fellow, I hope to create a new community of practice within the Victorianist community in the UK through a series of workshops focused on basic DH skills, advanced skills for scholarly editing, and an introduction to AI and machine learning.